dotnet-foundation/projects/readme.md

 - Packages
 - Releases
 - Contributors
-- NuGet Package Downloads

-There are no specific metrics levels or calculations which have been defined to judge the health of a project.
-Rather, the Project Committee utilizes the various metrics to make a relative determination of whether a project meets the health requirements.
-The Project Committee makes recommendations on a project's health to the Board of Directors.
-The Board of Directors has the right to approve or deny a project's health.
-Metrics will be gathered each month by the Project Committee so that trends can be analyzed to determine the ongoing vitality of a project.
+There are no specific metrics levels, analysis, or calculations which have been defined to judge the activity of a project.
+Rather, the Project Committee utilizes the various metrics to make a relative determination of whether a project is active and makes this information available to the Board of Directors.
+Metrics are gathered on an ongoing basis by the Project Committee so that trends can be determined.